Doctoral Internship in Health Service Psychology 2025-2026

 Training seminars and group supervisions are scheduled throughout the academic year, with some starting during summer orientation.
 Many involve preparatory reading along with expected engagement during the seminar itself.
 Occasionally seminars will include online webinars as a training tool.
 Below are recent topics addressed in seminars, diversity trainings, and group supervisions.

-• Diversity Seminars– LGBT+ Support, Men and Masculinity, First-Generation College Students, Native American Students, Undocumented Individuals, Military Culture and Therapy Implications, International Students, Intergenerational Cultural Dynamics, Anti-Fat Stigma and Fat-Phobia, Ability Status, Spirituality
+o Diversity Seminars– Trans and Non-binary Affirming Therapy, Men and Masculinity, First-Generation College Students, Native American Students, Undocumented Individuals, Military Culture and Therapy Implications, International Students, Intergenerational Cultural Dynamics, Working with BIPOC students, Anti-Fat Stigma and Fat-Phobia, Ability Status, Spirituality

-• CAPS Diversity Trainings– Model Minority Narratives, Liberation Psychology, Intergenerational Trauma, Body Neutrality, Decolonizing Multicultural Counseling, How to Navigate Differences in Belief Systems in Therapy, Religiosity and Spirituality, Microaggressions and Stereotype Threat, Neurodiversity, Sexual Orientation and Gender, Undocumented Students
+o CAPS Diversity Trainings– Anti-Capitalism in Psychology, Model Minority Narratives, Liberation Psychology, Intergenerational Trauma, Body Neutrality, Decolonizing Multicultural Counseling, How to Navigate Differences in Belief Systems in Therapy, Religiosity and Spirituality, Microaggressions and Stereotype Threat, Neurodiversity, LGBT Affirming Therapy, Gender Affirming Care, Undocumented Students

-• Special Topics Seminars– Suicide and Risk Assessment, Sexual Assault Response, Shame, Cognitive Processing Therapy, Single Session Therapy, MI/AOD Interventions, Teletherapy, Sex Positivity, Psychodynamic Therapy, Eating Disorder Treatment,, Consultation and Interprofessional and Interdisciplinary Skills, OCD/ERP for Sexual Fears, Treating and De-stigmatizing Psychosis, Working with Student Athletes, Job Search Preparation, UCC Administration, Psychosis, Licensure and EPPP Preparation, Private Practice
+o Special Topics Seminars– Suicide and Risk Assessment, Sexual Assault Response, Shame, Cognitive Processing Therapy, CBT for Trauma, Single Session Therapy, MI/AOD Interventions, Teletherapy, Psychodynamic Therapy, Eating Disorder Treatment, Consultation and Interprofessional and Interdisciplinary Skills, OCD/ERP for Sexual Fears, Treating and De-stigmatizing Psychosis, Job Search Preparation, UCC Administration, Psychopharmacology, Licensure and EPPP Preparation, Private Practice, Use of AI in Practice

-• Testing Seminars – Overview of commonly utilized PVT, CPT, personality, cognitive, neuropsychological, and achievement measures; Learning Disabilities; Dyslexia; ADHD; Evaluating English Language Learners; Multicultural Considerations in Assessment; Special Topics (as determined by cohort): ASD, Expert Witness Testimony, Projective Assessments, Assessment in Private Practice, ESA
+o Testing Seminars – Overview of commonly utilized PVT, CPT, personality, cognitive, neuropsychological, and achievement measures; Learning Disabilities; Dyslexia; ADHD; Evaluating English Language Learners; Multicultural Considerations in Assessment; Therapeutic Assessment; Special Topics (as determined by cohort): ASD, Expert Witness Testimony, Projective Assessments, Assessment in Private Practice, ESA

-• Group Supervision– Therapist Identities and Experiences in Relation to Clinical Work, Theoretical Approaches, Presenting Cases and Providing Feedback, Managing Caseloads, Referring to Groups and Other Resources, Developing Critical Consciousness, Self-Care, Program Feedback
+o Group Supervision– Therapist Identities and Experiences in Relation to Clinical Work, Theoretical Approaches, Presenting Cases and Providing Feedback, Managing Caseloads, Referring to Groups and Other Resources, Developing Critical Consciousness, Self-Care, Program Feedback, Working with Diverse Clients

 • Direct Service Training